 The first was that I managed to smash my head off the wall whilst tidying the playroom… Who knew that was a danger sport?!
 This left me with an egg sized bump above my eyebrow.
 I felt so sorry for myself and being on my own when it happened felt so very sad.
 I am not sure what I thought two four olds would have done if they were at home, but oh it made me cry…

 More importantly one of my girls was finding the first week of school really hard.
 She has a speech delay and whilst her development is considered just within ‘normal’ she is behind others her age.
 She gets tired more easily as a result.
 She also has glue ear and so can’t always hear properly.
 These two things combined make a little girl who is exhausted and frustrated.
 In her first week of school she was refusing to get into line at the end of break and was getting really stressed out when asked to do things by the teachers.
 She kept screaming ‘no never’ at them.
 Not ideal!
-The SENCO called me and said that they had given her a time out which involved her standing by the wall during play time.
-This upset her elder brother so much that he went to see the Deputy Head to make sure she knew that his sister had difficulty understanding things.
-That tipped me over the edge.
-I was so upset that they both went through this.
+The school called me to let me know what had happened and said that they had given her a time out which involved her standing by the wall during play time.
+Her elder brother saw this and went to make sure that staff knew that his sister had difficulty understanding things.
+That tipped me over the edge and I had a good old sob!

-I should add that I have ever faith in the school that my kids are at.
+Honestly if she were not a twin I would not have sent her to school this year at all.
+As she does have a twin sister, who was ready for school from when she was about 3, I felt that I had no choice.
+It would have been too damaging to their relationship and her confidence/ self esteem to be held back.
+I should add that I have every faith in the school that my kids are at.
 They have been amazing with their response to my son’s issues with reading and writing so I am sure that they will take the same supportive approach to settling my daughter into school.
-I am also happy to say that by the end of the week the had got two stickers for being good and was totally thrilled with herself.
+I am also happy to say that by the end of the week she had got two stickers for being good and was totally thrilled with herself.
 She will be fine!